Rise of Canada separatist leader poses electoral challenge for PM Trudeau

 Scheer told reporters on Thursday that he “disagreed entirely” with the suggestion he had lost, saying he clearly explained to Quebecers how he would help address complaints about the high cost of living.

-Reporting by David Ljunggren; Editing by Steve Orlofsky
+Additional reporting by Kevin Dougherty in Quebec City; Editing by Steve Orlofsky and Dan Grebler